Caleb & Brown

 Liquidity: It Matters

-Overall, traders and investors are encouraged to trade markets with high levels of liquidity.
-This ensures they won’t encounter obstacles when entering or exiting their trades.
+Overall, traders and investors are naturally encouraged to trade markets with high levels of liquidity as they’re less likely to encounter obstacles and oddities when entering or exiting their trades.

 The cryptocurrency market is notorious for its volatility and high level of risk, which makes liquidity an even more important consideration.
 More prudent traders will almost always assess the liquidity of a cryptocurrency market and avoid trading less liquid assets.